scoopers/scoopers/README.md

 # scoopers
-Scoopers is designed to be a Java built command program designed as a backbone for future apps.
+Scoopers is designed to be a C# built command program designed as a backbone for future apps.